OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 Viable, in this scope, means a record of consent that can be retained and used separately by both issuer (grantor) and recipient (grantee) as proof of consent.

-### 1.3 Scope Defined: 3 models of consent specification layered onto
+### 2.2 Scope Defined: 3 models of consent specification

 The term 'minimum' in the MVCR refers to the least amount of data required to make an open, compliant, and explicit consent record  viable for a number of different contexts, defined by
 * A) the Data Controller (or grantor), self-asserted